Rekyt/funrar/README.md

 ## Example vignette

 In addition to code example included in help of functions, an example vignette can help you use the above functions.

-You can find it HERE (**FIX ME**).
+[Click here](vignettes/rarity_indices.Rmd) to access the vignette

 ## TO DO

-- [ ] Make an example vignette,
+- [X] Make an example vignette,
-- [ ] Implement tests,
+- [X] Implement tests,
 - [ ] Provide example dataset,
 - [ ] Implement a general restrictedness computation,
 - [ ] Make species as factor compatible.

-`